Quantum Hall and Light Responses in a 2D Topological Semimetal: Bulk-Edge Correspondance

 The topological nature of this semimetal comes from the fact that each of the spin subsystem acts as if its chemical potential was shifted by $\pm r$ from its half-filling value, which leads for the bands to be either emptied or filled in a symmetric way between the two subsystems.
 This does not change however the topological nature of the bands themselves which keep their Berry curvature and their resulting Chern number.
-The semimetallic behavior thus does not come from a transition from a trivial to a topological insulator for which the topological nature of the band is not well defined.
-The topological nature of the bands is well defined here in terms of Chern number, but in the given context, the resulting band structure is gapless when taking the two spin populations together.
+The topological nature of the bands is well defined here in terms of Chern number, but the resulting band structure is gapless when taking the two spin populations together.
+ARPES appears indeed as the most simple and decisive way to probe this semimetal.
+This should allow us to retrieve the band structure of each spin population independently, and thus to characterize the topological nature of each spin population on its own.
+This approach should also allow for example to reproduce the topological nature of the spin Hall phase for the case of the Kane-Mele model.

-A way to probe this topological system is using spin-resolved ARPES measurement which should allow us to measure the two band structures of the upper panel of Fig. \ref{fig:bandscyl} separately and to resolve the bands lying inside the gap of each spin population, justifying hence the topological nature of this semimetal.
-However, the overall system will not develop a total quantized Hall conductance due to the presence of the bulk modes corresponding to the Fermi surface of each spin population, which, in a Landauer-B\" uttiker approach of the conductance, will result in an amplified value of the Hall conductance of the sample, not equal to the bulk value derived in Eq. (\ref{eq:Conductivity}).
-Hence, spin resolved ARPES measurements appear as the most simple and decisive way to probe the topological nature of this semimetal.